Job growth is up, and companies are hiring recent college graduates for higher pay this year.

 - 18 percent: $40,000 to less than $50,000

-Hiring rates may be up, but employers are concerned that recent graduates will lack the real world experience needed to get the job done.
-The majority of employers say their main concerns hiring recent grads are they’ll lack people and problem solving skills, and there is “too much emphasis on book learning instead of real-world learning.”
+Hiring rates may be up, but employers are concerned that recent graduates lack real world experience needed at their job.
+The majority of employers say their main concerns hiring recent grads are they’ll lack people and problem solving skills.
+They say in college there is “too much emphasis on book learning instead of real-world learning.”

-To bridge the gap between school life and the real world, companies have been recruiting job candidates while they are still in college this year.
+Companies recruit job candidates while they are still in college.
+That helps bridge the gap between school life and the real world.
 Almost half of employers start recruiting during senior year.

 Rates for hiring college interns and entry level jobs increased this year over seven percent from last year.
 That’s a huge improvement compared to five years ago, when college students graduated school and entered a weak job market.
 Half of college graduates went jobless or underemployed, taking up jobs in the service industry and retail.